grpc/proposal/A36-xds-for-servers.md

 plane or a triggered loading timeout, or a non-existent resource, then all RPCs processed by that HttpConnectionManager will fail with UNAVAILABLE.

+There are situations when an XdsServer can clearly tell the configuration will cause errors, yet it still applies the configuration.
+In these situations the XdsServer should log a warning each time it receives updates for configuration in this state.
+This is known as "configuration error logging."
+If an XdsServer logs such a warning, then it should also log a single warning once there are no longer any such errors.
+Configuration error logging is currently limited to broken RDS resources and an unsupported Route `action` (i.e., is not `non_forwarding_action`), both of which cause RPCs to fail with UNAVAILABLE as described above.

 [Like in Envoy][envoy lds], updates to a Listener cause all older connections on that Listener to be gracefully shut down (i.e., "drained") with a default grace period of 10 minutes for long-lived RPCs, such that clients will reconnect and